C-17 Pilot Instructor

 Minimum Experience

-- Possesses eight (8) years of flying experience, with at least five (5) years as a C-17 pilot, including air drop and aerial refueling experience, or is able to obtain an AMC/A3TK waiver.
+- Eight (8) years of flying experience, with at least five (5) years as a C-17 pilot possessing air drop and aerial refueling experience, or able to obtain an AMC/A3TK waiver.

-- Has accumulated two (2) years or 200 hours of flight instructor experience focusing on air drop, aerial refueling, and tactics.
+- Two (2) years or 200 hours of flight instructor experience specifically in air drop, aerial refueling, and tactics.

-- Demonstrates recent C-17 flight simulator pilot instructor experience.
+- Recent C-17 flight simulator pilot instructor experience is required.

 - CATS MECOC certification is desired.

-- Must possess the ability to fluently read, write, speak, and understand English.
+- Ability to fluently read, write, speak, and understand English.

-- Skilled in clearly relaying information, both verbally and in writing, to others.
+- Ability to clearly relay information, both verbally and in writing, to others.

-- Adept at effectively presenting information and responding to inquiries from customers.
+- Ability to effectively present information and respond to questions from customers.

-- Working knowledge of instructional principles and theories specifically relevant to Training Systems (TSs).
+- Working knowledge of instructional principles and theories pertaining to Training Systems.

-- Proficient working knowledge of personal computers and common software applications, including word processing, spreadsheets, and databases.
+- Working knowledge of personal computers and standard software applications, such as word processing, spreadsheets, and databases.

-- Capable of successfully accomplishing annual internal standardization evaluations.
+- Ability to successfully accomplish annual internal standardization evaluations.

-- Must possess an active SECRET Security Clearance.
+- Possession of an active SECRET Security Clearance is required.

 - C-17 WST